17 Beautiful Shrubs with Purple Flowers

 Weigela is a moisture-loving plant and grows quite well in the shade.

 Hummingbirds and butterflies love these purple flowering shrubs.
 You can enjoy their blooms in spring and summer.
-They adapt well to many soil types as long as it’s moist and well-drained.
-You should prune after the first buds appear, but you may find that pruning isn’t needed.
+They adapt well to many soil types, as long as the soil is moist and well-drained.
+Prune after the first buds appear—but you may find that pruning isn’t necessary.

 Share This Post